buscaroli/futureproof-Lap2-Week1-Day03-Neighborhood-exercise/README.md

 ## Consider the requests our API should be capable of handling

-Following the brief we are considering that out database only contains data for one neighbourhood.
+Following the brief we are considering that our database contains data for just one neighbourhood.

 ### Store people, houses and addresses